andreasabel/inCode/entry/introduction-to-singletons-2.md

 ```

 Is universally quantified over `a`: The *caller* of `read` gets to pick which
 type is given.
-The implementor of `read` has to be able to handle whatever `a`
+The burden is on the implementor of `read` to be able to handle
-the user picks.
+whatever `a` the user picks.

 But, for a value like: